We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 End-users get to be more productive and enjoy the flexibility of accessing their desktop environments from many locations and devices, while IT remains in control of policies and security.

-VMware Fusion is ranked 8th in Virtual Desktop Infrastructure (VDI) with 1 review while VMware Horizon View is ranked 3rd in Virtual Desktop Infrastructure (VDI) with 13 reviews.
+VMware Fusion is ranked 8th in Virtual Desktop Infrastructure (VDI) with 1 review while VMware Horizon View is ranked 3rd in Virtual Desktop Infrastructure (VDI) with 14 reviews.
 VMware Fusion is rated 8.0, while VMware Horizon View is rated 7.6.
 The top reviewer of VMware Fusion writes "Rock solid, more flexible than other solutions, and good support".
 On the other hand, the top reviewer of VMware Horizon View writes "Stable, with a straightforward setup, but could offer better pricing".
-VMware Fusion is most compared with VMware Player, VMware Horizon 7, VMware Workstation, Parallels Desktop and Microsoft Remote Desktop Services, whereas VMware Horizon View is most compared with Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, VMware Workstation, VMware Horizon 7 and VMware Player.
+VMware Fusion is most compared with VMware Player, VMware Horizon 7, VMware Workstation, Parallels Desktop and Microsoft Remote Desktop Services, whereas VMware Horizon View is most compared with Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, VMware Workstation, VMware Horizon 7 and VMware Workspace ONE.

 See our list of best Virtual Desktop Infrastructure (VDI) vendors.